seatable/seatable-admin-docs/manual/authentication/saml.md

 ## Configuration Auth0

 Click on 'Applications' in the navigation on the left.
-Then choose 'Applications' in the drop-down menu to see a list of the apps that you already exist in your account.
+Then choose 'Applications' in the drop-down menu to see a list of the apps that have already been configured in your account.

-Step 1 - Select 'Create Application': Enter the name of the app in the input field, select 'Regular Web Applications', and click on 'Create'.
+Step 1 - Create Application: Enter the name of the app in the input field, select 'Regular Web Applications', and click on 'Create'.

 ![Create application](https://raw.githubusercontent.com/seatable/seatable-admin-docs/master/manual/images/auto-upload/Authentication_SAML_Auth0_CreateApplication.png)

-Step 2 - Switch to 'Addons': Activate 'SAML2 WEB APP'.
+Step 2 - Addons: Enable 'SAML2 WEB APP'.
 You will now see the 'SAML Protocol Parameters'.
 Copy the link of the 'Identity Provider Certificate' and the 'Identity Provider Metadata' in a temporary document.

-Step 3 - Now you have to switch to 'Settings'.
-Enter the URL of the [assertion consumer service](#Creating-and-configuring-a new-application-in-the-IdP) in the 'Application Callback URL' field.
+Next, switch to the 'Settings' tab.
+Enter the URL of the [SeaTable's assertion consumer service](#Creating-and-configuring-a-new-application-in-the-IdP) in the 'Application Callback URL' field.

 ![Enable SAML2 Web App](https://raw.githubusercontent.com/seatable/seatable-admin-docs/master/manual/images/auto-upload/Authentication_SAML_Auth0_Addon.png)

-If you did that you have to scroll down a bit to click on 'enable'.
+Once you did that, scroll down a bit to finish the process by clicking 'enable'.

-Now configure `dtable_web_settings.py`:
+Proceed with the [upload of the certificate file to SeaTable](https://manual.seatable.io/authentication/saml/#uploading-the-idps-certificate-to-seatable) that you obtained in step 2.
+The SAML configuration in `dtable_web_settings.py` should look like this:

 ```Python
 ENABLE_SAML = True